Lesson 6 of 7 - learn to parent (nurture) effectively

 Adopt the open mind of a student - i.e. be open to learning something useful for you all, vs. arming yourself for combat.

-Mark each line below with your initial or a symbol ("x") or color, to show how you usually see yourself disciplining your child/ren.
+Mark each line below with your initial or a symbol ("x") to show how you usually see yourself disciplining your child/ren.
 The center word below each line tells what the line measures;

 Have your co-parenting partners do the same on separate copies of this worksheet;